frodri13/Travelly/README.md

 ## How to view?

-Download VSC extension for Live Server in order to view it.
+This project is being hosted on `https://pedantic-kare-253df2.netlify.app/`

 ## Additional Features to be Added

-1. Links.
-2. Data Base using PostgreSQL.
+1. Data Base using PostgreSQL.
-3. Sign up and Login pages.
+2. Sign up and Login pages.
-4. Email responses.